In This Article

-In addition to the unintended anticholinergic effects users experience, there is also a risk of developing dementia with long-term use of these drugs.
+In addition to these side effects, there is also a risk of developing dementia with long-term use.
 Be sure to speak to your doctor before using these drugs for an extended time.

-Additionally, anticholinergics increase a user’s risk of heat exhaustion and heatstroke.
-This is due to the drug’s ability to decrease perspiration.
-When the body cannot perspire, its temperature rises and there is an increased risk of heat-related health problems.
+A user may also experience heat exhaustion and heatstroke.
+This is due to the drug's ability to reduce sweating.
+When the body cannot sweat, its temperature rises and there is an increased risk of health problems.